Exercises and associated data

 count, the response variable representing the number of captures of the species PP in each sampling observation

-mintemp, the monthly average minimum temperature at each time step
+mintemp_lag4, the lagged monthly average minimum temperature at each time step

 Using lagged versions of predictors is a standard practice in time series analysis / forecasting.
 But unfortunately the software we are using cannot easily handle missing values in the predictors.
-Because we’ve calculated lags of ndvi, the first 12 rows of our data now have missing values for this predictor:
+Because we’ve calculated lags of mintemp, the first 4 rows of our data now have missing values for this predictor:

 Visualize the data as a heatmap to get a sense of where these are distributed (NAs are shown as red bars in the below plot)